RohitRox/Jekyll-asset_compiler/README.md

 Jekyll-asset_compiler
 =====================

-Jekyll-asset_compiler is a Jekyll Plugin for asset compilation
+Jekyll-asset_compiler is a Jekyll Plugin for asset compilation, compresses and compiles js and css assets.

 ## Usage
 Put this plugin in _plugin folder